 Villa’s habitable spaces are designed around a courtyard.
 Simple and effective planning ensures minimum wastage of space.
 All rooms are provided with ample daylight and ventilation.
-Several features such as exposed brick walls, stone masonry, courtyard, terrace garden, organic vegetable garden, verandas, balconies, bay-windows etc aims at providing a lively experience.
+Several features such as exposed brick walls, stone masonry, courtyard, terrace garden, organic vegetable garden, bay windows, verandas & balconies with Karaekudy wooden pillars and timber truss roof etc provide unique experience or natural materials and local traditions.

 For more details contact Prakriti Aawaas